project-open-data/project-open-data.github.io/implementation-guide.md

 ---

 #Supplemental Guidance on the Implementation of M-13-13 "Open Data Policy – Managing Information as an Asset”
+***NOTE: Due to the government shutdown, OMB has extended the previous Nov 1,2013 deadlines in this document to Nov 30, 2013***

 ## I. Introduction

 The purpose of this guidance is to provide additional clarification and detailed requirements to assist agencies in carrying out the objectives of [Executive Order 13642](http://www.whitehouse.gov/the-press-office/2013/05/09/executive-order-making-open-and-machine-readable-new-default-government) of May 9, 2013, *Making Open and Machine Readable the New Default for Government Information* and [OMB Memorandum M-13-13](/policy-memo) *Open Data Policy-Managing Information as an Asset*.
-Specifically, this document focuses on near-term efforts agencies must take to meet the following five initial requirements of M-13-13, which are due November 1, 2013 (six months from publication of M-13-13):
+Specifically, this document focuses on near-term efforts agencies must take to meet the following five initial requirements of M-13-13, which are due November 30, 2013 (six months from publication of M-13-13):

 1. Create and maintain an Enterprise Data Inventory (Inventory)
 2. Create and maintain a Public Data Listing